Lyndon B. Johnson: 36th President: In Office During the Vietnam War

 What He Did After He Left Office

-In 1969, he left office and retired to his ranch in Texas, which lies near the Perdenales River.
-There he established his presidential library, which opened in 1971 in Austin on the the University of Texas's campus.
+In 1969, he left the office and retired to his ranch in Texas, which lies near the Pedernales River.
+There he established his presidential library, which opened in 1971 in Austin on the University of Texas's campus.
 He also worked on his memoirs.

-When he left office a half million U.S. troops were still fighting in Vietnam and people continued to protest in Washington.
-Many Americans still blamed him for the war not ending.
-It was not until the day before he died, where he heard that peace was being found in Viet Nam.
-He died on January 22, 1973 at 64 of a heart attack.
+When he left office, a half-million U.S. troops were still fighting in Vietnam, and people continued to protest in Washington.
+Many Americans even blamed him for the war, not ending.
+It was not until the day before he died, where he heard that Viet Nam gained peace.
+He died on January 22, 1973, at 64 of a heart attack.
 The Vietnam War officially ended shortly after.
 His birthday became a Texan holiday after he died.
 Jimmy Carter also awarded him with the Presidential Medal of Freedom posthumously.

 In the Navy

-- In 1965, he signed Medicare law, which provided millions of elderly persons healthcare.
+- In 1965, he signed Medicare law, which provided millions of elderly person healthcare.

-- Dr. Martin Luther King Jr. and senator Robert F. Kennedy were assassinated near the end of his presidency.
+- The assassination of Dr. Martin Luther King Jr. and Senator Robert F. Kennedy occurred near the end of his presidency.

 - He took the Oath of Office only two hours after the assassination of JFK.